dawn-tgf/projects/project_2/README.md

 2. project_2_train-data_pre-model.ipynb - it contains the data cleanup and alignment with the train dataset for the test data.
 3. project_2_modeling.ipynb - it contains the modeling, reporting and conclusion of the project.

-First one needs to understand what a home buyer looks for.
+First one needs to understand what a buyer looks for in order to maximize your home value when you want to sell.
 Generally, it encompasses the followings:
 - How big is the house?
 - How old is it?
 - What's the house condition?